Gong Peng: Family

 Gong Peng's mother was Xu Wen (徐文).
-Her father, Gong Zhenzhou (龔鎭洲; 1882–1942), whose ancestral home was in Changfeng, Hefei, Anhui, was a revolutionary colleague of Sun Yat-sen, was politically active in Anhui following the 1911 Revolution, Chiang Kai-shek's classmate in the Baoding Military Academy, and a military leader in the Canton Military Government in 1917.
-Gong Peng and her sisters were born in Yokohama, Japan, where her father had gone to be safe from political enemies in China.
+Her father, Gong Zhenzhou, was a revolutionary colleague of Sun Yat-sen, was politically active in Anhui following the 1911 Revolution, Chiang Kai-shek's classmate in the Baoding Military Academy, and a military leader in the Canton Military Government in 1917.
+Gong Peng was born in Yokohama, Japan, where her father had gone to be safe from political enemies in China.
 Her birthname, "Cisheng", meant "Compassion for All Living Things".
 She was the second of three daughters.
 Her older sister was Gong Pusheng (龔普生), who was also an activist in the 1930s and joined the Communist Party in 1939.
 After 1949, she was Ministry of Foreign Affairs, International Treaty and Law Secretary, and first Ambassador to Ireland.
 The youngest sister was Xu Wanqiu (徐畹球).

 When Gong Zhenzhou died in 1942, Communist Party leaders Zhou Enlai and Dong Biwu sent messages of condolence, and Chiang Kai-shek sent an elegiac couplet.

 Gong Peng's first husband was Liu Wenhua (劉文華), who was killed in 1942.
 Her second husband, Qiao Guanhua, whom she married in 1943, was a leading diplomat and one of Zhou Enlai's trusted deputies.